levibostian/Teller-Android/docs/create_localrepository.md

 class GitHubUsernameRepository(): LocalRepository<String, GitHubUsernameRepository.GitHubUsernameGetCacheRequirements>() {

     /**
-     * Save cache data to the local Android device.
+     * Save cache to the local Android device.
      * Note: This function is guaranteed to be called on a background thread.
      */
     override fun saveCache(cache: String, requirements: GitHubUsernameGetCacheRequirements) {